Rain Gardens Blog

 (Indian Grass in Winter - Central Park Wetlands)

-Indian Grass is the preferred host of several species of grasshopper, which in turn, are an important food source for insectivorous song birds and upland game birds.
+Indian Grass is the preferred host of several species of grasshoppers, which in turn, are an important food source for insectivorous songbirds and upland game birds.
 Its upright habit makes it an important nesting habitat and protective cover for birds and small mammals.

 Prairie Cordgrass – Spartina nutans

-Prairie Cordgrass is one of the tallest of the North American prairie grasses and is thought to have led to the pioneer’s descriptions of grass that was as “high as a horses back”.
-Prairie Cordgrass grows to 8’and more.
-I have seen it in native habitat in Northeast Illinois at well over 10’.
+Prairie Cordgrass is one of the tallest of the North American prairie grasses and is thought to have led to the pioneer’s descriptions of grass that was as “high as a horse's back”.
+Prairie Cordgrass grows to 8’ and more.
+I have seen it in its native habitat in Northeast Illinois at well over 10’.
 The individual grass blades grow to 2 ½’ long, arching gracefully up and back down, with a slight twist that reveals both the upper and underneath sides at the same time.
 Sunlight reflects differently from each surface, making for an interesting pattern of highlight and shadow.
 The 6” flowers add late summer interest as the seed is delicately suspended from its attachment to the flower spike.
-In the garden, Prairie Cordgrass can be used instead of a fence, as an attractive screen around things like a backyard hot-tub .
+In the garden, Prairie Cordgrass can be used instead of a fence, as an attractive screen around things like a backyard hot tub.

 Prairie Cordgrass is adaptable to full or partial sun and wet soils.
-It is native to most of North America, from Canada to the southern US, and typically found in prairie swales, edges of swamps, ponds and other poorly drained areas.
-It was the dominant Illinois, wet prairie grass and one reference noted that Prairie Cordgrass was important to the settlers as both a resource for building their sod houses and as a source of fuel.
-The sod was cut into “blocks” to construct their sod homes and the grass would be harvested, twisted into bundles, dried and used as firewood.
+It is native to most of North America, from Canada to the southern US, and typically found in prairie swales, edges of swamps, ponds, and other poorly drained areas.
+It was dominant in Illinois, wet prairie grass, and one reference noted that Prairie Cordgrass was important to the settlers as both a resource for building their sod houses and as a source of fuel.
+The sod was cut into “blocks” to construct their sod homes, and the grass would be harvested, twisted into bundles, dried, and used as firewood.

 Brown Fox Sedge – Carex vulpinoidea

-Sedges (Carex spp.) might be one of the most often overlooked garden plant that deserves much more respect.
-Similar in to appearance to grasses, sedges have a “three cornered” blade and a distinctive inflorescence or flower.
+Sedges (Carex spp.) might be one of the most often overlooked garden plants that deserves much more respect.
+Similar in appearance to grasses, sedges have a “three-cornered” blade and a distinctive inflorescence or flower.
 While some species of sedge can be quite showy, they also work well as a backdrop for the garden, providing continuity of both season and place.

-Sedges are host to innumerable insects and their larvae, including moths, skippers, grasshoppers and katydids.
-As a species, sedges are adaptable to a wide variety of soils and exposure and tolerate flood and runoff, making them an ideal plant for rain gardens.
+Sedges are host to innumerable insects and their larvae, including moths, skippers, grasshoppers, and katydids.
+As a species, sedges are adaptable to a wide variety of soils and exposure and tolerate flood and runoff, making them ideal plants for rain gardens.

 Tree Owner’s Manual

-If you have replaced at tree due to Emerald Ash Borer infestation, this manual provided by the Morton Arboretum will give you tips and insights on caring for your new tree.
-Click on link below.
+If you have replaced a tree due to Emerald Ash Borer infestation, this manual provided by the Morton Arboretum will give you tips and insights on caring for your new tree.
+Click on the link below.

 Sudden Oak Death

-Questions will best be answered by contacting the local University of Illinois Extension office in Matteson; (708) 679-6889
+Questions will best be answered by contacting the local University of Illinois Extension office in Matteson; at 708-679-6889

 THE ILLINOIS DEPARTMENT OF AGRICULTURE RELEASED THE FOLLOWING PRESS RELEASE ON THE STATUS OF SUDDEN OAK DEATH IN ILLINOIS.